-A large number of households spend more than 30 percent of their gross monthly income towards housing costs.
+Many households spend more than 30 percent of their gross monthly income towards housing costs.
 By spending more than 30 percent of the gross monthly income, the household is considered to have a housing problem or a cost burden by the U.S. Department of Housing and Urban Development (HUD).
 There is a higher level of cost burden, called Severe Cost Burden, where a household spends more than 50 percent of their gross monthly income towards housing costs.
-This is particularly difficult for these households to prepare or save for any emergency when most of their income goes towards housing.
+This is particularly difficult for these households to prepare or save for any emergency when most of their incomegoes towards housing.